sonishsivarajkumar/PyCTAKES/PYPI_PUBLISHING_GUIDE.md

 - **Production upload**: 2-3 minutes
 - **Total**: ~20-30 minutes

-Once uploaded, your package will be available at: **https://pypi.org/project/pytakes/**
+Once uploaded, your package will be available at: **https://pypi.org/project/pyctakes/**

-Users can then install it with: `pip install pytakes`
+Users can then install it with: `pip install pyctakes`